 Johnny Cash is one of the most revered figures in music, especially when it comes to country and rock and roll.
-Cash is one of the best-selling music artists of all time, he has sold more than 90 million records worldwide and is considered a country music legend who was influenced by other genres like rock and roll, blues, and gospel.
-During his career, Cash released over 50 studio albums and received 18 Grammy Awards for categories such as “Best Country Album: and “Best Male Country Vocal Performance”.
+Cash is one of the best-selling music artists of all time.
+He has sold more than 90 million records worldwide and is considered a country music legend who was influenced by other genres like rock and roll, blues, and gospel.
+During his career, Cash released over 50 studio albums and received 18 Grammy Awards for categories such as “Best Country Album” and “Best Male Country Vocal Performance.”

-During his career however, Cash was drinking heavily and became addicted to prescription pills.
+During his career, however, Cash was drinking heavily and became addicted to prescription pills.
 Fortunately, he was able to kick these problems and went on to have a long and acclaimed career.

-According to an NPR interview, Cash’s mother even signed him up for singing classes when he was younger but his singing teacher turned him away and told him not to let anybody change his voice.
+According to an NPR interview, Cash’s mother even signed him up for singing classes when he was younger, but his singing teacher turned him away and told him not to let anybody change his voice.

-When Cash was 12 years old he experienced a traumatic incident that haunted him for life.
-His older brother, Jack suffered a table saw injury and died.
-Cash has talked about the guilt he had felt over the death of this brother: “I knew that when I left there at the age of 18, I wouldn’t be back.”
+When Cash was 12-years-old, he experienced a traumatic incident that haunted him for life.
+His older brother, Jack, suffered a table saw injury and died.
+Cash talked about the guilt he felt over the death of this brother: “I knew that when I left there at the age of 18, I wouldn’t be back.”

-Cash and Vivian moved to Memphis, Tennessee where Cash sold appliances and formed a band with guitarist Luther Perkins and bassist Marshall Grant.
+Cash and Vivian moved to Memphis, Tennessee, where Cash sold appliances and formed a band with guitarist Luther Perkins and bassist Marshall Grant.
 Eventually, Cash visited the Sun Records studio in hopes of getting a recording contract from founder Sam Phillips.

 “ I was fully confident that I was going to see Sam Phillips and to record for him that when I called him, I thought, I’m going to get on Sun Records.
 So I called him and he turned me down flat.
 Then two weeks later, I got turned down again.
 He told me over the phone that he couldn’t sell gospel music so – as it was independent, not a lot of money, you know?”

-Cash’s next record “Folsom Prison Blues” was a commercial hit along with “I Walk the Line”.
-In 1957, Cash became the first Sun artist to release an LP album.
+Cash’s next record Folsom Prison Blues was a commercial hit along with “I Walk the Line.”
+In 1957, Cash became the first Sun Records artist to release an LP album.
 Despite the success, Cash ended up leaving his deal with Sun Records to sign with Columbia Records.

-By the late 1950’s, Cash’s was starting to make a name for himself both from critical and commercial success at the time.
+By the late 1950’s, Cash was starting to make a name for himself both from critical and commercial success.
 During this time, Cash was drinking heavily and had become addicted to amphetamines and barbiturates.
 In an interview with Country Music Magazine, Cash spoke about his drug use: “I got into the habit of amphetamines.
 I took them for seven years.
 I just liked the feel of them.
 It lifts you and, under certain conditions, it intensifies all your senses.”